open-dis/opendis7-source-generator/README.md

   * open-dis7-entities-usa-munitions.jar
   * open-dis7-entities-usa-surface.jar
   * **open-dis7-entities-javadoc.jar**

+2. Developers need to be sure to perform a diff with files already in the open-dis7-java repository so that any changes there are reflected in the source-generation algorithms.

-2. Do three separate file copy operations to the open-dis7-java project:
+3. Do three separate source-file copy operations to the open-dis7-java project:
 	* **Omitting the `entities` directory**, copy the tree of java source files (\*.java)
 <br/>**from**<br/>`open-dis7-source-generator/`**`src-generated`**`/java/edu/nps/moves/dis7`
 <br/>**to**<br/>`open-dis7-java/src-generated/edu/nps/moves/dis7`.